philip-bbaale/Elevator/README.md

 ## Shortest Seek Time First (SSTF)
 In this Disk Scheduling Algorithm the request near the disk arm will get executed first.

+## The SCAN Algorithm
+In this Disk Scheduling Algorithm the disk arm moves into a particular direction and services the requests coming in its path and after reaching the end of disk, it reverses its direction and again services the request arriving in its path.

 # Installation and Setup
 >- Clone the repository.
 >- Navigate to the project folder and open it in your most suitable editor.